-- Alumina, Al2O3, is extracted from the mineral bauxite using hot concentrated sodium hydroxide solution in the Bayer Process.
+- Pure alumina, Al2O3, is extracted from the mineral bauxite using hot concentrated sodium hydroxide solution in the Bayer Process.

-- Alumina is dissolved in cryolite, Na3AlF6, to lower the melting point.
+- Alumina has a very high melting point, 2045oC, so it is dissolved in cryolite, Na3AlF6, to lower the melting point to around 970oC.

 - Aluminium is produced by the electrolysis of molten alumina in a Hall-Heroult cell.

 - A Hall-Heroult Cell is a carbon lined reaction vessel which acts as the cathode with carbon anodes dipped into the alumina-cryolite electrolyte.

 - The amount of aluminium produced can be calculated using Faraday's Laws of Electrolysis.